coast-framework/coast/README.md

 ## What is this?

 Coast is a full stack web framework written in Clojure for small teams or solo developers.
-It uses a relational database and renders html on the server without javascript which allows you to ship your web applications faster
+It uses a relational database and renders HTML on the server without Javascript which allows you to ship your web applications faster.

 ```clojure
 (ns server